Mazid-Zomader/CSE111-PYTHON/README.md

 contact.mazidzomader@gmail.com

-These are the Lab Assignment and Solution for Spring - 2024 of BRAC University
+These are the Lab Assignments and Solutions for Spring - 2024 of BRAC University